gibbok/animatelo/usage.md

  `window.animate.animation(selector, options);`

-Basic usage:
+## Usage
+Animate.js supports any valid CSS Selectors, so an animation can be applied to one element or simultaneously to different elements.

 [Try live example](http://codepen.io/gibbok/pen/pRJXQq)
 ```js
 window.animate.flip('#hello');
 ```

-Animate.js supports any valid CSS Selectors, so an animation can be applied simultaneously to different elements.

 [Try live example](http://codepen.io/gibbok/pen/ggaYgV)
 ```js
 window.animate.flash('p > span');
 ```

+## Options
-It is possible to override the default behaviour for an animation, passing an object with the following optional properties:
+It is possible to override the default behaviour for an animation, passing an Object containing one or more timing properties:

+`id - Optional`

+A property unique to animate(): a DOMString with which to reference the animation.

+`delay - Optional`

+The number of milliseconds to delay the start of the animation.
+Defaults to 0.

+`direction - Optional`

+Whether the animation runs forwards (normal), backwards (reverse), switches direction after each iteration (alternate), or runs backwards and switches direction after each iteration (alternate-reverse).
+Defaults to "normal".

+`duration - Optional`

+The number of milliseconds each iteration of the animation takes to complete.
+Defaults to 1000. keep in mind that your animation will not run if this value is 0.

+`fill - Optional`

+Dictates whether the animation's effects should be reflected by the element(s) prior to playing ("backwards"), retained after the animation has completed playing ("forwards"), or both.
+Defaults to "both".

+`iterations - Optional`
+The number of times the animation should repeat.
+Defaults to 1, and can also take a value of Infinity to make it repeat for as long as the element exists.

 [Try live example](http://codepen.io/gibbok/pen/vgNBpw)
 ```js